 The “dry” area is for your enlarger, storage of your photographic paper, and storage of equipment you want to keep ready for use–such as developing tanks.
 You may also hang a couple of old towels on the back of the door, so you can always have dry hands when you’re loading film into reels and printing.

 (5) Provide some Ventilation.
-This is a difficult requirement, but one worthy of consideration.
+This is a difficult requirement when you build a darkroom, but one worthy of consideration.
 Ideally, you should install a light-proof extraction fan above the “wet” area, but such an installation is expensive and often impractical.

 One alternative suggestion is for you to utilize a range-hood extraction fan to remove chemical fumes.
 These fans can be obtained quite cheaply from a building supply warehouse, and they’re simple to install as well as easy to light-proof.